amient/goconnect/README.md

 - it guarantees at-least-once processing at minimum
 - exactly-once guarantees are optional and designed in general similarly to Beam
 - it has a concept of EventTime built in to the basic concept
+- it has a first-class support for Avro with Schema Registry

 (NOTE: THE PROTOTYPE IN THIS CODEBASE DOESN'T HAVE ALL THE FEATURES LISTED ABOVE BUT THOSE ARE THE AIM AND WILL APPEAR SOON)